ajhenley/gitbook/finding_words_with_the_do-while_loop.md

 {%ace edit=true, lang='java'%}
 bool run = false;
 do {
-    //this code would run once but that's it.
+    System.out.println("This code would run once but that's it.");
 }while (run);

 run = true;
 do {
-    //this code would fun forever - it's called an endless loop.
+    System.out.println("This code runs forever - it's an endless loop."); }while (run);
-}while (run);
 {%endace%}